- Suited for startups

 Regardless, here are the most common complaints I came across regarding Upstart loans:

 - Rejections: The majority of negative reviews are from customers who were rejected for a loan for one reason or another.
-Unfortunately, Upstart may find reasons to reject you, even if they met their minimum qualifications or got a preapproval letter in the mail.
-For what its worth, Upstart covers this topic on their FAQ.
+Unfortunately, Upstart may find reasons to reject you, even if you met their minimum qualifications or got a preapproval letter in the mail.

 - Origination fee: A few reviewers claim they were not aware of the origination fee before accepting a loan.
 However, I saw the fee disclosed multiple times across the website.
 The origination fee is taken directly out of the principal, so if you need a certain amount, ask for a slightly higher amount when applying to cover the extra cost.